noseka1/noseka1.github.io/source/_posts/2015-05-18-five-basic-tips-for-logging-in-java.markdown

 3) Log Java exceptions
 ----------------------
-Even if you'd like to ignore Java exceptions at some places do at least log it before you ignore it.
+Even if you'd like to ignore Java exceptions at some places, do at least log it before you ignore it.
 Logging frameworks can log the stack trace of the Java exception nicely.
 The code in the following example catches and logs a `NullPointerException`:
 {% codeblock lang:java LogException.java %}
 import org.slf4j.Logger;
 import org.slf4j.LoggerFactory;